 Fair work agency

-Matthew Taylor, a former Interim Director of Labour Market Enforcement and who was commissioned to carry out a review of modern working practices under the previous government, has been appointed as the Chair of the FWA, which is expected to be created on 7 April 2026.
+Matthew Taylor, a former Interim Director of Labour Market Enforcement who was commissioned to carry out a review of modern working practices under the previous government, has been appointed as the Chair of the FWA, which is expected to be created on 7 April 2026.

 Visit our main Employment Rights Act Hub for further information.Â